gaqzi/reflections/content/python/type_guard.md

         print(elem)
 ```

 Here, type guard function `list_of_t` is a generic function since it accepts a generic container `Sequence[T]`.
-The first parameter is the input type that the type checker will focus on and the second parameter denotes the default types that are allowed inside the output list.
-Running the snippet will print `jupiter` and `mars` in the console and Mypy is also happy with the types.
+The first parameter is the input type that the type checker will focus on, and the second parameter denotes the default types that are allowed inside the output list.
+Running the snippet will print `jupiter` and `mars` in the console and Mypy will also be happy with the types.

 ## References